Approach To islam (peaceful surrender)

 “It is obligatory (N: when cleaning oneself with a dry substance alone) to both remove the filth and to wipe three times, even when once is enough to clean it, doing this either with three pieces (lit. “stones”) or three sides of one piece.
 If three times does not remove it, it is obligatory to (N: repeat it enough) to clean it away (O: as that is the point of cleaning oneself. skips down a bit An odd number of strokes is recommended.
 One should wipe from front to back on the right side with the first piece, similarly wipe the left with the second, and wipe both sides and the anus with the third.
 Each stroke must behind at the point on the skin that is free of impurity.” (pg.
 78)

-Frankly, and we mean no disrespect, we do not believe we need a jurist to tell us how to wipe our behinds.
+Frankly, and I mean no disrespect, I do not believe I need a jurist to tell me how to wipe my behind.

 “And Lo!
 Moses said unto his people: “Behold, God bids you to sacrifice a cow.”

 They said: “Dost thou mock at us?”
 He answered: “I seek refuge with God against being so ignorant!”